getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

 | Folder Storage | `Grav\Framework\Flex\Storage\FolderStorage` | Each object is stored in its **own folder**, which supports per-object media. |
 [/div]

+> [!IMPORTANT]
-!!!
-If your objects need images or file uploads, use `FolderStorage`. `SimpleStorage` keeps everything in one file and has no place to put per-object media, so the media endpoints return an error for those directories.
+> If your objects need images or file uploads, use `FolderStorage`. `SimpleStorage` keeps everything in one file and has no place to put per-object media, so the media endpoints return an error for those directories.

 You choose the on-disk format with `options.formatter.class`: